Homeless No More: Veteran’s Housing Solutions

 “We’re looking to reach our goal of what we call ‘functional zero.’
 Not that there won’t ever be any homeless veterans, but that we can reach a low number and are able to sustain that,” said Tori Lyon, executive director of The Jericho Project, a nonprofit providing 500 supportive housing units and two veteran-dedicated developments.

-Other cities that’ve also reached this goal include Philadelphia, New Orleans, Las Vegas, Houston and even the state of Virginia.
+Other cities that have also reached this goal include Philadelphia, New Orleans, Las Vegas, Houston and even the state of Virginia.

 This “functional zero” goal was one of the three main aims of the NYC Coalition on the Continuum of Care (CoC)’s Veterans Task Force, which has taken the lead on addressing veterans homelessness.
 “The Task Force was created to be kind of like a home for all the work around ending veteran homelessness that was going on in New York City,” Julie Irwin, co-chair of the task force, said.
 The task force consists of government agencies, such as the New York City offices of the U.S. Department of Veterans Affairs (VA), the Department of Homeless Services and the Department of Housing Preservation and Development, nonprofits and homelessness service providers.